 Master Control Station: The master control station, located at Schriever Air Force Base in Colorado Springs, Colorado, is responsible for overall management of the remote monitoring and transmission sites.
 GPS ephemeris being a tabulation of computed positions, velocities and derived right ascension and declination of GPS satellites at specific times, replace "position" with "ephemeris" because the Master Control Station computes not only position but also velocity, right ascension and declination parameters for eventual upload to GPS satellites.

-Ground Antennas: Ground antennas monitor and track the satellites from horizon to horizon.
+Ground Antennas: Four ground antennas monitor and track the satellites from horizon to horizon.
 They also transmit correction information to individual satellites.